-- Pennsylvania - Franklin, Cumberland, Dauphin, Montour, Schuylkill, Berks, Lebanon, Lancaster
+- Pennsylvania - Franklin, Cumberland, Dauphin, Montour, Schuylkill, Berks, Lebanon, Lancaster, York

 With Fleming in charge of the quarterbacks and handling much of the play calling, Rhode Island’s passing yards per game was its highest since 2012 at 161.1 per game.
 This was an improvement from the 146.3 passing yards the team averaged in 2015.
 The Rams ranked 27th nationally in passing yards per completion.